Uninsured Car Accidents

 If both the negligent driver and the injured party don’t have car insurance, then it’s possible for the injured party to still recover compensation.
 Ontario’s provincial government has established a fund to indemnify innocent drivers in such claims.
 These claims are limited to $200,000, plus costs and interest.

-If you or a loved one has been victimized by an uninsured driver, let the lawyers of Goldfinger Personal Injury Law assist you.
+If you or a loved one has been victimized by an uninsured driver, let the lawyers of Goldfinger Injury Lawyers assist you.
 With offices in Toronto, London and Peterborough, we are able to meet with you where it’s most convenient.
 We will even come to your home or hospital to visit you if necessary.